MatteoKoch/DivDraw/README.md

 </script>
 ```

-### Cou can add a circle/rect which displays some information when hovered:
+### Cou can add circles/rectangles which display some information when hovered:
-You just need to give them the same id.
+You just need to give them the same id as the label.

 ```html
 <script>